curedao/docs/constitution/3-platform.md

 Health data is a very sensitive and highly valuable form of personal data of individuals.
 Many business cases profit from the direct use or further processing  of this data including the individual himself.
 Therefore the handling of the data alongside its attached value is proposed to be built natively into the core.
 Value stream management functionalities will allow the exchange from data against tokenized value assets in different szenarios.
 It will allow:

-- Individuals to share data against specified amounts of compensation
+- Individuals to share data and receive defined compensation
 - Groups create and attach insights from grouped data sets to values and exchange to buyers against value assets
 - Researchers apply, formulate and visualize values of data sets
 - Connect data to value in general for administration purposes
 - Applications to create a value based feedback loop for research or behavioral outcomes

-Data Value Szenarios:
+Data Value Scenarios:
 - Raw data sets or streams of individuals
 - Cohort raw data sets of grouped individuals
 - Interpreted data, scores and recommendations
 - Generated insights and IP out of data analysis
 - Specifically aggregated data according requested needs from buyers
-- Phentypic, demographic, lifestyle, conditions, environmental context
+- Phenotypic, demographic, lifestyle, conditions, environmental context

 This feature can be used for exchanging data on marketplace applications or clinical trial platforms.